vlukiyanov/pt-splitter/README.md

 This follows (*or attempts to; note this implementation is unofficial*) the algorithm described in "Is a Single Embedding Enough?
 Learning Node Representations that Capture Multiple Social Contexts" of Alessandro Epasto, Bryan Perozzi (http://epasto.org/papers/www2019splitter.pdf).

-Currently this is work in progress, and is lacking more tests and further examples.
+**Currently this is work in progress, and is lacking more tests and further examples.
+In particular it doesn't yet reproduce any accuracy results.**

 ## Examples